rudresh051/Software-Testing-Resources/ProjectManagement/Folder1/File16.md

 the inputs required to set up the project are available and
 (b) to facilitate the most optimal formulation of the project in terms of technology, size, location, and so on.

+## Choice of Technology

+A variety of considerations influences the choice of technology:
+Plant capacity
+principal inputs
+Investment outlay and production cost
+Use by other units
+Product mix
+Latest developments & Ease of absorption